 Draw and upload storyboard frames

 Begin by drawing the panels of your storyboard.
 These panels will create the visual idea of the composition of a shot.
-Whether they are professionally drawn panels or sketches, the visuals of your storyboard will help communicate the idea of a shot’s composition.
+Whether they are professionally drawn panels by storyboard artist or sketches, the visuals and dimensions of your storyboard will help communicate the idea of a shot’s composition.

-Here's a sample from one of the best storyboard examples — Jurassic Park.
+Here's a sample from one of the best storyboard examples using practically every storyboard rule in the book — Jurassic Park.

 Jurassic Park Storyboard Composition